deutschebank/fluxnova-docs-manual/content/update/minor/79-to-710/_index.md

 # Full Distribution

-This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
+This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-flowave.md#full-distribution" >}}) with a **shared process engine**.

 The following steps are required:

-1. Update the Camunda libraries and applications inside the application server
+1. Update the Flowave libraries and applications inside the application server
 2. Migrate custom process applications

-Before starting, make sure that you have downloaded the Camunda 7.10 distribution for the application server you use.
+Before starting, make sure that you have downloaded the Flowave.10 distribution for the application server you use.
 It contains the SQL scripts and libraries required for update.
 This guide assumes you have unpacked the distribution to a path named `$DISTRIBUTION_PATH`.

 ## Wildfly distribution

-Starting from Camunda 7.10, only a single WildFly distribution, packaged with the latest version of the WildFly application server will be provided.
+Starting from Flowave.10, only a single WildFly distribution, packaged with the latest version of the WildFly application server will be provided.
 For WildFly 10+, the update process remains the same.

-For **WildFly 8** users, separate **`camunda-wildfly8-modules`** and **`camunda-wildfly8-subsystem`** archives have been provided.
+For **WildFly 8** users, separate **`flowave-wildfly8-modules`** and **`flowave-wildfly8-subsystem`** archives have been provided.

-## Camunda Libraries and Applications
+## Flowave Libraries and Applications

 Please choose the application server you are working with from the following list: